YifanShenSZ/Fortran-Library/FortranLibrary/README.md

 2. Return immutable output values in python style
 3. Take in optional arguments in python style (actually, default them in wrapper then pass all to fortran)
 4. Additionally, no longer unnecessarily overwrite input arguments (you are using python, so you must be rich in memory and CPU)

+Weird issue:
+1. When a fortran variable length string argument receives a long python string, it will keep only leading 10 characters